HHuckebein/Styling/README.md

 ## What you should know

 1. If you provide more than one ColorDesc as option to a DecoratedStyle the last color option wins.
-2. The `static func fontForStyle (style: Style)` always gives you a font back.
+2. The `static func font (for style: Style)` always gives you a font back.
 If the font defined in your style can't be found, it falls back to a similar system font.
 3. Styling of attributed text is limited to font an color.